Daniel-KM/Omeka-S-module-SingleSignOn/README.md

   - IdP single log out (SLO)  endpoint: Full url set in attribute `Location` of xml element `<SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect">`, for example "https://idp.example.org/idp/profile/SAML2/Redirect/SLO".
-  - Public X.509 certificate of the IdP: it is required.
+  - Public X.509 certificate of the IdP (signature): it is required.
+  - Public X.509 certificate of the IdP (encryption): it is optional.
   - Map between IdP and Omeka keys: used to indicate the keys to use to create and authenticate the good user data (name, email, role).
 Other keys, for example "locale" or "userprofile_param", will be stored in user settings.